wmvanvliet/mne-rsa/doc/index.rst

 Integration with other packages
 -------------------------------

-I mainly wrote this package to perform RSA analysis in MEG data.
+I mainly wrote this package to perform RSA analysis on MEG data.
 Hence, integration functions with `MNE-Python <https://mne.tools>`_ are provided.
 No integration with `nipy <https://nipy.org>`_ yet for fMRI, feel free to submit a PR!